iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 project directory.
 Then, in order to start using DVC, you need to set up a remote.
 This is where your model files will end up, while DVC keeps track of their respective versions.
 DVC supports a plethora of remotes, including Amazon S3, Microsoft Azure Blob Storage, and Google Cloud Storage.
-For this guide we will be using Google Drive as our remote.
+For this guide, we will be using Google Drive as our remote.

 You can follow